Engineering

 User-shared Task Manager readouts have cited LinkedIn on the order of 2.4 GB RAM with only two tabs open—enough to reopen the argument: professional sites should not out-eat heavy creative tools on memory.
 (Build, extensions, and OS build change the number; the point is opaque client cost.)

-The pattern behind the numbers is familiar: more JavaScript, more process isolation, more “desktop apps” that are really embedded browsers—and the cost lands on RAM, fan noise, and battery.
+The pattern behind the numbers is familiar: more JavaScript, more process isolation, more “desktop apps” that are really embedded browsers—and the cost lands on RAM, fan noise, battery, and—at data-center scale—grid draw and GHG footprints that independent estimates treat as enormous (methodologies vary; see Context & primary sources).

 - Headline number: ~2.4 GB / two LinkedIn tabs (user-reported; build and extensions matter)